mmiv-center/MMIV-Workshop-ready-for-research/_episodes/01-overview.md

 ### Local resources

-You already found the important resource, this workshop page on http://abcd-workshop.ucsd.edu.
-There is an additional computational resource available on this server.
-The address to this resource is very similar, just replace http with *https* (add the 's') and agree to the connection.
+You already found the important resource, this workshop page on https://mmiv-center.github.io/MMIV-Workshop-reproducible-science/.
+There is an additional computational resource available.

 Access to the computational resource will be used in some of the afternoon hands-on exercises - as time permits.